The Dory Project: Restoring Copper Ledge Falls

 “Through The Dory Project, I am working to preserve and continue the history of wooden boats on rivers, while drawing attention to the issues and threats facing rivers in the American West,” explained Shannon.
 “Many of these rivers and the ecosystems that depend on them are under threat.”

 In the near-term, one of the project goals is a complete descent of both the Snake River and the Wild & Scenic Salmon River.
 These waterways have an antithetical dichotomy.
-The former is the longest free-flowing river in the contiguous United States, and the latter is highly regulated with dams and diversions.
+The former is highly regulated with dams and diversions, and the latter is the longest free-flowing river in the contiguous United States.

 “There’s a juxtaposition of the Salmon and the Snake.
 We have turned our back on her [the Snake River],” Shannon said.
 “Let’s talk about that.”